 Hair Loss After Childbirth and Other Hormonal Changes

-Telogen effluvium, hair loss that occurs 3-4 months after you give birth, causes most instances of unusual hair loss, Noland says.
-Your body holds hairs in the growing phase for awhile, then quickly shifts to the resting phase, so you start losing 300-500 hairs a day.
-While you won’t see bald spots, your hair will be visibly thinner.
+Telogen effluvium, hair loss 3-4 months after you give birth, causes most instances of unusual hair loss, Noland says.
+Your body holds hairs in a growing phase for awhile, then quickly shifts to a resting phase, so you start losing 300-500 hairs a day.
+While you won’t see bald spots, your hair will be thinner.

-“That’s when people are really concerned, because in the shower, they’ll feel like their hair is just coming out in masses,” Noland says.
+“That’s when people are really concerned.
+In the shower, they’ll feel like their hair is coming out in masses,” Noland says.
 “It’s usually some sort of life stress or body stress that does that.”
-This is the reason why you lose hair two to three months after you give birth, but sudden illnesses with a high fever, thyroid disease, high stress and other things that cause hormonal shifts can also be culprits.
+This is why you lose hair 2-3 months after you give birth.
+Sudden illnesses with a high fever, thyroid disease, high stress, and other things that cause hormonal shifts can also be culprits.

-Since the resting phase of hair growth only lasts two to three months, if you can address the cause, you’ll stop losing hair and your hair will begin growing again.
-Your doctor may prescribe vitamins to help you re-grow healthy hair.
-You should avoid chemical treatments such as highlights, hair dye or a perm during this time.
+The resting phase of hair growth only lasts 2-3 months.
+If you can address the cause, you’ll stop losing hair and it will begin growing again.
+Your doctor may prescribe vitamins to help you regrow healthy hair.
+You should avoid chemical treatments such as highlights, hair dye, or a perm during this time.

-Women and men both experience hair thinning and recession of the frontal hairline as they age.
-You won’t see lots of hair coming out at once, just a gradual change in appearance.
+Women and men both experience hair thinning and a receding frontal hairline as they age.
+You won’t see lots of hair falling out at once, just a gradual change.
 Drugs such as Rogaine can help you regrow your hair.

 Alopecia and Scarring Hair Loss

-Alopecia areata, a common autoimmune disease, occurs when your immune system attacks hair follicles, and hair falls out in clumps.
-Your doctor can easily treat this with medication, Noland says.
+Alopecia areata is the condition that led to Jada Pinkett-Smith’s hair loss.
+It is a common autoimmune disease.
+It happens when your immune system attacks hair follicles, and hair falls out in clumps.
+Doctors can easily treat it with medication, Noland says.

-Scarring hair loss is more concerning, Noland says, because the hair follicles become destroyed, and you can’t regrow your hair.
-Sometimes you may experience itching and redness with this.
+Scarring hair loss is more concerning, Noland says.
+The hair follicles are destroyed, and you can’t regrow your hair.
+Sometimes you may have itching and redness.
 Your dermatologist will prescribe medication to treat the underlying cause, and you may need to take it on a long-term basis.